Beer Pong Rules: How to Play and Dominate Your Friends

-Beer pong is a super fun game that most table tennis players are really good at.
+Beer pong is a super fun drinking game for house parties that most table tennis players are really good at.
 As we have an abundance of experience striking and throwing ping pong balls, it’s only natural we should excel at throwing them into cups.
 My friend and I wreak havoc at beer pong, and we never fail to have a good time!

 Below we’ll take you through how to play the game, the beer pong rules you might not know, and some techniques and variations to ensure you get the most out of beer pong.
 Let’s get started.